 - Highlands Ability Battery (HAB)

-The Highlands Ability Battery helps to assess your natural abilities and align hem to career types using objective work samples.
+The Highlands Ability Battery helps to assess your natural abilities and align them to career types using objective work samples.
 The HAB is probably the most detailed and objective assessment I’ve taken.
 It’s a 3-hour interactive assessment that uses work samples in addition to inquiry questions.
-I’ll warn you it is a bit pricey, but absolutely worth it.
+It’s absolutely worth it.

 Learn More: https://www.highlandsco.com/